enewe101/parc-reader/README.rst

     >>> article.attributions['some-attribution-id'].interpolate_source_pronouns()

 Doing this will find the "representative" mention corresponding to any pronouns in the attribution's source, and will use it to replace the pronouns.
-Doing this has a few effects.
-First, and most obviously, the pronouns are replaced in the sequence of tokens found in the attribution's source.
-This also affects the sentence in which the pronoun was found -- that sentence's tokens list also receives the substitution.
-And finally, the dependency tree in which the pronoun was found is also modified, by grafting in the tokens for the representative mention, in place of the pronoun token(s).
-This makes a relatively full substitution, so it is almost as if the original document were written with the representative mention in place of the pronoun.
+It will have a few effects, aside from just replacing the pronouns in the attribution's ``'source'`` token list.
+It also replaces the pronouns in the sentence's token list, and it grafts the replacement into the dependency tree as well.
+So this brings about a relatively full substitution.

-There is at least one key differences though.
-The token ids in a sentence in which a replacement has taken place will no longer be consecutive nor unique, because the grafted tokens keep their original token ids.
+One important side effect, though, is that the token ``'id'``\ s in the interpolated sentence will no longer be consecutive sentence, nor unique.

 Creating New Attributions